tyaga/sfVkontaktePlugin/README.md

  - for app.upload_photo method: album_title or album_id
  - for app.post_walls method: message and uids

-On the server you should define a class with name sfVkontaktePhoto and this class must have a static method with name getPhoto, which returns a path to the file need to upload.
+On the server you should define class, then write name of this class to your app.yml.
+This class must have static method **get**, which returns a path to the file need to upload with @ in the begining.
+See example tools/sfVkontaktePhotoGetter.class.php.
 This method should get one parameter - it passes from client - **server_method_params**.
-Yes, I know, it is the first candidate to fully redesign.

-You can override mane of the method and list of parameters by setting in options hash:
+You can override name of the method and list of parameters by setting in options hash:
 		server_method: 'getWallImage',
 		server_method_params: {id: app.User.uid}